Oozna/Numerical-Analysis/README.md

-# Repository for Matlab and Python-scripts for the course MA069G in Numerical Analysis
+# Repo for Matlab and Python-scripts
+## Course MA069G, Mathematical Modeling / Numerical Analysis

 By Eric Johansson and Can Kupeli